kirbs-btw/index-lab/research/research_gaps.md

 # Research Gaps and Open Opportunities in Vector Indexing

-> **Prerequisite**: For state-of-the-art algorithm references and paper citations, see [literature_review.md](./literature_review.md)

 This document provides a comprehensive analysis of research gaps and emerging opportunities in the vector indexing realm.
+For state-of-the-art algorithm references, see [Appendix A](#appendix-a-state-of-the-art-algorithms).